spraakbanken/sparv-pipeline/docs/developers-guide/sparv-classes.md

 - `all_files`: Set to `True` to get the export for all source files.
 Default: `False`

+## HeaderAnnotations
+Iterable containing header annotations from the source to be included in the export.
+This list is defined in the corpus configuration.

+**Arguments:**

+- `config_name`: The config variable pointing out what header annotations to include.

+## HeaderAnnotationsAllSourceFiles
+Iterable containing header annotations from the source to be included in the export.
+This list is defined in the corpus configuration.
+This differs from `HeaderAnnotations` in that the header annotations file (created by using `Headers`) of _every_ source file will be added as dependencies.

+**Arguments:**

+- `config_name`: The config variable pointing out what source annotations to include.

 ## Headers
 List of header annotation names for a given source file.